daybydae/words-with-myself/README.md

-# Scrapple for
+# Words with Myself

 ### Background

 A word game that allows users to make scores during a 60 second session by forming words given a 4x4 grid of random letters with point values according to Scrabble conventions ([Scrabble letter distribution](https://en.wikipedia.org/wiki/Scrabble_letter_distributions)).
 <br></br>
 I will be using the Official Scrabble Players Dictionary to check the veracity of submitted words.
 The selected letters will:
   * change to green for every tile selected
   * change to red if they don't constitute a valid word
   * flashes to pink if they do constitute a valid word
   * change to blue if they are already a submitted word

 ### Functionality & MVP

 - [ ] Board logic and rendering